 When she told me that she wasn’t sure how she felt, I knew it was time to go.
 You never want to get jobbed out of a territory- the idea is to leave on your own accord.
 It was time to go, and I told her I wasn’t going to stay the night- something that struck a nerve with her.
 She felt comfortable sussing out her feelings in language that could hang in the air and be arranged and rearranged like refrigerator magnets- this was the kind of control she expected; her decision and her terms.
 But the ultimate sin in a relationship is forgetting that it’s a perpetual game of chess- even when it feels like it isn’t, there’s no rest for the wicked.

-I was sincere in leaving- it wasn’t a game to sway her feelings in my favor.
+I was sincere in leaving- it wasn’t a game to sway her feelings.
 I collected my things and she walked me to the door, where I took one last look at her.
 I thought she was beautiful, another sin when you’re living in hell- and took a second to linger.
 I wanted to feel something.
-You want a goodbye to live up to the mental images it conjures.
-It may be the last time you ever feel anything remotely close to love for a woman, even in bit-sized pieces with artificial flavoring- love adjacent, maybe.
+You want to feel a goodbye.
+It may be the last time you ever feel anything remotely close to love for a woman, even if this were only in bit-sized pieces with artificial flavoring- love adjacent, maybe.

 I told her I’d see her around- saying goodbye felt too real.
 She had a moment of fluster, a minor stutter when she’d get too nervous, then smiled and said ‘maybe at Target,’ a joke we shared, that I was always running into ex-girlfriends at Target.
 I took another pause, touched her face, returned her smile, and left.

 So perfect an ending to tidy-up a good-enough six-months that I would have been able to reflect fondly on it for years; so perfect that it couldn’t have really been the end.
-If an ending seems too emotionally charged, you end up going back to it.
+If endings seem too emotionally charged, you end up going back to them.
 Things only truly die in cancer ravaged hospital beds- black and stinking, shit and piss.